influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/index.md

 It compiles into a single binary with no external dependencies.
 * Clustering is built in.
 Nothing else is needed to make data highly available (unlike Redis, ZooKeeper, Cassandra, and others).

+> **Note**: InfluxDB 0.11 is the last open source version that includes clustering.
+For more information, please see Paul Dix’s blog post on [InfluxDB Clustering, High-Availability, and Monetization](https://influxdata.com/blog/update-on-influxdb-clustering-high-availability-and-monetization/).
+Please note that the 0.11 version of clustering is still considered experimental, and there are still quite a few rough edges.

 * Simple, high performing write and query HTTP(S) APIs.
 * Plugins support for other data ingestion protocols such as Graphite, collectd, and OpenTSDB.
 * Expressive SQL-like query language tailored to easily query aggregated data.